 When do side effects occur?

 - start taking a medicine

 - have been taking a medicine for a while

 - have a change in the dose of a medicine

 - stop taking the medicine.

 If you notice a new symptom that starts within hours or days of taking a new medicine, it could be that the medicine is the cause.
-If you have a symptom after taking a medicine without problems for months, it could be caused by something else.
-But some medicines have delayed side effects that can happen after being on the medicine for quite a long time.
+If you have a symptom months later it could be caused by something else, but some medicines do have delayed side effects that can happen later.

 How can side effects be prevented?